j-a-s-d/wuse/README.md

 ## FEATURES

 * wraps the Custom Element Registry usage: just create your class extending from a Wuse HTML Element class, register it and then instantiate it as you need (class names are converted into valid custom elements, ex: 'My_Element' is converted into my-element)
-* stablishes an functional structure over the Shadow DOM: a root element, a style element and a main element
+* creates a functional structure over the Shadow DOM: a root element, a style element and a main element
-* does not block or interfere with direct DOM access (good when dealing with legacy webs, allowing progressive migrations)
+* does not block nor interfere with direct DOM access (good when dealing with legacy webs, allowing progressive migrations)
 * allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file
 * allows to retain control on the Element lifecycle: you can hook 14 different events
 * allows optional field reactivity with full control on the behaviour